 Having a stable paddleboard will be easier for you to maneuver and balance with your dog on it.

-That way you can concentrate more on fun than worrying about skills.
+That way you can concentrate more on fun than worrying about your paddleboarding skill and form.

 Small dogs under 20 lbs are pretty easy to balance and paddle with.
 Most of the time you can just put them on and go.